Danceability, A New Definition of Bridge Index: Introduction

 \section{Introduction}

-The bridge index is a well known knot invariant first studied by Schubert in the 1950's \cite{HS}.
-The bridge index is a common tool for measuring the complexity of knots.
+The bridge index is a well-known invariant first studied by Schubert in the 1950s \cite{HS}, which is a common tool for measuring the complexity of knots and links.
 For example, the set of 2-bridge knots is regularly used to test knot-theoretic hypotheses as it is a set of non-trivial, yet somewhat simple, knots.
-There are many equivalent definitions of the bridge index stemming from different mathematical motivations, but the three most well known definitions come from combinatorial knot theory, Morse theory, and geometry.
-The definition used in this paper is the combinatorial version stated below.
+There are many equivalent definitions of the bridge index stemming from different mathematical motivations, but the three most classically well-known definitions come from combinatorial knot theory, Morse theory, and geometry.
+More recently in 2017, Blair-Kjuchukova-Velazquez-Villanueva introduced an algebraic knot invariant called the Wirtinger index\footnote{The Wirtinger index was originally called Wirtinger \emph{number}, but we have chosen the convention to use \emph{number} to be the diagram-dependent value and \emph{index} to be the invariant value.} and proved it equivalent to the bridge index as well \cite{BKVV}.

+The definition of bridge index used in this paper is the combinatorial version stated below.

-\begin{defn} \cite{HS} A \textbf{bridge} of a knot diagram is a maximal length unbroken arc that includes at least one overcrossing.
-The \textbf{bridge number} of a knot diagram is the number of bridges in the diagram.
-The \textbf{bridge index} of a nontrivial knot $K$, denoted $br(K)$, is the minimum bridge number taken over all diagrams representing $K$.
+\begin{defn}[\cite{HS}] A \textbf{bridge} of a link diagram is a maximal length unbroken arc that includes at least one overcrossing.
+The \textbf{bridge number} of a link diagram is the number of bridges in the diagram.
+The \textbf{bridge index} of a non-trivial link $K$, denoted $br(K)$, is the minimum bridge number taken over all diagrams representing $K$.
 The bridge index of the unknot is defined to be 1. \end{defn}

-\begin{thm} \cite{schultenspaper,schultensbook,MIL,Rolfsen} The bridge index is equal to the following knot invariants: \begin{enumerate} \item \emph{(Morse Theory)} the minimum number of local maxima taken over all Morse embeddings of a knot.
-(For a nice exposition and proof, see \cite{schultenspaper} or \cite{schultensbook}[Section 4.8].) \item \emph{(Geometry)} the \emph{crookedness} of a knot (closely related to the total curvature), first defined by Milnor \cite{MIL}.
+\begin{thm}[\cite{schultenspaper,schultensbook,MIL,Rolfsen, BKVV}] The bridge index is equal to the following link invariants. \begin{enumerate} \item \emph{(Morse theory.)} The minimum number of local maxima taken over all Morse embeddings of a link.
+(For a nice exposition and proof, see \cite{schultenspaper} or \cite[Section 4.8]{schultensbook}.) \item \emph{(Geometry.)} The \textbf{crookedness} of a knot\footnote{For the sake of simplicity, for this part of the theorem we only claim equivalence of the invariants in the case of knots.} (closely related to the total curvature), first defined by Milnor \cite{MIL}.
 Given $\vec{v}(t)$ a unit circle parameterization of a knot, and $\vec{w}$ a fixed vector in $\R^3$, one can count the relative maximums of $\vec{w}\cdot \vec{v}(t)$.
-The crookedness of a knot is the minimum such count taken over all choices of $\vec{w}$ and unit circle parameterizations of the knot, see \cite{Rolfsen}[Ch.
-4, Sec D, No. 19] \end{enumerate} \end{thm}
+The crookedness of a knot is the minimum such count taken over all choices of $\vec{w}$ and unit circle parameterizations of the knot; see \cite[Chapter 4.D.19]{Rolfsen}. \item \emph{(Algebra.)} The \textbf{Wirtinger index} of a link is the minimum number of colors needed to color a link while satisfying a Wirtinger relation at each crossings \cite{BKVV}. \end{enumerate} \end{thm}